Naturalness-motivated composite Higgs model for generating the top Yukawa coupling

 The gauge boson ${E}_\mu$, which mediates hyperfermions and top quarks, has a quantum number

 which carries both hypercolor and color.
 Besides, there is also a massive $Z'_E$ boson which corresponds to the diagonal $U(1)_E$ subgroup of $SU(N+3)_{E}$.
-The generic charge of fermions under this broken $U(1)_E$ are given by
+The generic charges of fermions under this broken $U(1)_E$ are given by

 which features a universal charge in the SM sector.
 This $Z'_E$ is the source of dangerous flavor processes such as flavor-changing neutral currents.
 However, if it is third-generation-philic, the flavor constraints are much weaker, which has been studied in \cite{Chung:2021ekz, Chung:2021xhd}.